Producing 101 : A Practical Guide to Hands-On Film & TV Producing

 Full Description

-This book offers a step-by-step exploration of a producer's responsibilities within the context of creating a TV series or feature film.
+This book offers a step-by-step exploration of a Producer's on-set responsibilities within the context of creating a TV series or feature film.

 Contents

 A Note on Conventions in this Book 1.
 Introduction 2.
-What is a Producer?
+What Is a Producer?
 3A Development 3B Creative Collaboration 4.
 Soft Prep 5.
 Pre-Production 6.
 Production 7.
 Post-Production 8.
-Marketing, Publicity and Distribution 9.
-Recommended reading and Links Appendix Lingo (Glossary) Index
+Marketing, Publicity and Distribution Appendix A Appendix B Lingo (Glossary) Index